rkashyap621/MBD-Hand-Dryer-Controller/Hand-Dryer-Controller/README.md

 ---

 ## Simulation and Verification

-The model was simulated using a **fixed-step discrete solver with a 0.001-second step size.
-A small step size was selected to clearly capture the interactive dashboard-slider input variations and observe the corresponding fan/heater status transitions in the scope output.**.
-Input signals were controlled interactively using dashboard sliders to exercise each requirement scenario.
+The model was simulated using a **fixed-step discrete solver with a 0.001-second step size.** This small step size was selected to clearly capture interactive dashboard-slider input variations and observe the corresponding fan/heater status transitions in the scope output.
+The input signals were controlled interactively using dashboard sliders to exercise each requirement scenario.

 ### Simulation Scope Result